Life as a Church School

-In our school, we come to understand this by reflecting on Jesus’ feeding of the five thousand, learning through this the meaning behind the acronym CHIA.
+In our school, One of the many ways we come to understand this is by reflecting on Jesus’ feeding of the five thousand, learning through this the meaning behind the acronym CHIA.
 Clearly, Jesus demonstrated compassion, understanding the human need in those around him for rest and food, then providing those (the action side of compassion) from available resources.

 The little boy who had the five loaves and two fishes chose to be honest as he offered his lunch to the disciples; he could easily have shared with only a few or concealed what he had to keep for himself.
 The disciples displayed integrity as they took the food to Jesus – the man they were following who was, at the same time, in unity with God and reflected the nature of God.
 The miracle itself came from a position of thankfulness, as Jesus thanked God for His provision.
 The people around were in awe of what had taken place, celebrating individually and in community the richness of God’s blessing.
 It is significant that the event took place outdoors and that the food (fish and barley) were produce of the Earth and sea, the care of which was entrusted to humankind by God.